miker2049/midigrid/README.md

     --which allows this call to work with our midi grid local g = grid.connect()

-Previous issues with the midi device being blocked are resolved with this new implementation taken from ryanlaws [lunchpaid](<https://github.com/ryanlaws/lunchpaid>.
+Previous issues with the midi device being blocked are resolved with this new implementation taken from ryanlaws [lunchpaid](<https://github.com/ryanlaws/lunchpaid).

 If a script expects incoming midi, **you need to set your midi device to a slot other than 1.**

+Finally, each config file has a `device_name` parameter that may need to be adjusted for different versions of launchpad.
+Check what the name of the device is on norns and adjust accordingly.

 <a id="orgb475cd5"></a>